from $0 per person

 Kigali city tour + flight to Volcanoes

 When in Rwanda, live the Rwandan way of life and dig into the nation’s café culture.
-Since the country’s biggest exports are tea and coffee, you can’t afford to miss out on them because the tea sourced from Rwanda is low in tannins and the coffee is absolutely delicious.
-We’re positive you’ll be taking home a few bags of the country’s coffee to enjoy long after this trip has ended.
+Since the country’s biggest exports are tea and coffee, you can’t afford to miss out on them because the tea sourced from Rwanda is low in tannins, and the coffee is delicious.
+We're sure you'll take home a few bags of coffee from this country to enjoy long after your trip is over.

 Begin your day with a tour of Kigali city.
-A hub of architectural design, art and history, we recommend that you do pay a visit (and your respects) to the Kigali Genocide Memorial where the names of the lives lost are displayed on a plaque.
-Kigali is home to a variety of museums that are filled with relics and artefacts about Rwanda’s history and is also a favourite spot for lovers of arts and crafts.
-We’re sure you’ll love every one of them but do ask your guide about the must-sees.
+A hub of architectural design, art, and history, we recommend that you pay a visit (and your respects) to the Kigali Genocide Memorial where the names of the lives lost are displayed on a plaque.
+Kigali is home to a variety of museums that are filled with relics and artifacts about Rwanda’s history and is also a favorite spot for lovers of arts and crafts.
+We’re sure you’ll love every one of them, but do ask your guide about the must-sees.
 Feed your inner shopaholic with trips to the Kimisagara and Kimironko Markets.

-From Kigali city, we proceed to Volcanoes National Park that is named after the chain of dormant volcanoes making up the Virunga Mountains that are shared by D.R.
-Congo, Uganda and Rwanda.
-Home to the endangered mountain gorilla and the Dian Fossey Research Base, this national park comes alive with the calls of over 200 species of colourful birds and the chattering of the rare golden monkey.
-A walk into the lush forests comprised of bamboos, open grassland, swamp and heath is sure to reinvigorate your soul and senses.
+From Kigali town, we will travel to Volcanoes National Park, which takes its name from the chain of dormant volcanoes that make up the Virunga Mountains that divide DR Congo, Uganda, and Rwanda.
+Home to the endangered mountain gorilla and the Dian Fossey Research Base, this national park comes alive with the calls of over 200 species of colorful birds and the chattering of the rare golden monkey.
+A walk into the lush forests comprised of bamboo, open grassland, swamp, and heath is sure to reinvigorate your soul and senses.

 Helicopter to Nyungwe National Park

 Rwanda’s rhythm is palpable.
-Whether you’re exploring urban settlements, gazing at silverback gorillas in the Volcanoes National Park or taking a stroll along Nyungwe National Park’s Canopy Walkway, the underlying pulse of community, love and connection allows you to effortlessly blend in with your surroundings.
-Our next stop is Africa’s oldest rainforests Nyungwe National Park which is located in the southwestern part of Rwanda along the border with Burundi.
+Whether you're exploring urban settlements, watching silverback gorillas, or strolling down the Nyungwe National Park cable car, the community pulse lets you blend in with your surroundings.
+Our next stop is Africa’s oldest rainforest Nyungwe National Park, which is in the southwestern part of Rwanda along the border with Burundi.

-The National Park features 15 exploration trails alongside a host of other activities for visitors to engage in such as the Kamiranzovu or Isumo Waterfall Walk and Chimpanzee trekking.
-While there are approximately 1,068 plant species to be found in Nyungwe, the park is a birdwatcher’s paradise with nearly 322 bird species to gaze the skies for – butterflies are also a common sight with at least 120 species being identified in the past.
-In addition to a chimpanzee trek, you can delight in taking a relatively easy walk to see the colobus and the endemic L’Hoest’s monkeys.
-For first-timers and return visitors, Nyungwe National Park is a must-see since it receives plenty of rainfall during the two wet seasons and is a source of water for about 70% of the country’s population.
+The National Park features 15 exploration trails alongside a host of other activities for visitors to engage in, such as the Kamiranzovu or Isumo Waterfall Walk and Chimpanzee trekking.
+While there are approximately 1,068 plant species to be found in Nyungwe, the park is a birdwatcher’s paradise with 322 bird species to gaze the skies for – butterflies are also a common sight with at least 120 species being identified in the past.
+Besides a chimpanzee trek, you can delight in taking an easy walk to see the colobus and the endemic L’Hoest’s monkeys.
+Nyungwe National Park is a must-see since it receives plenty of rainfall during the two wet seasons and is a water source for about 70% of the country’s population.